-Operations at Amsterdam Airport Schiphol and other Royal Schiphol Group airports are restricted by environmental limits and rules.
-Royal Schiphol Group's ability to comply with applicable environmental limits and rules is affected by traffic demand and other factors, such as weather and climate conditions, aircraft types and actions by air traffic control authorities that are beyond Royal Schiphol Group's control.
-In the event of a breach of certain environmental limits, the Minister of Infrastructure and Water Management has discretionary authority to impose sanctions, and the power to limit the use of, or close, one or more runways or the airport itself.
+Operations at Amsterdam Airport Schiphol and other Royal Schiphol Group airports are restricted by environmental noise limits and rules.
+Currently there is a cap on the maximum number of air transport movements permitted at Amsterdam Airport Schiphol of 500,000 per year until at least 2020, which includes a maximum of 32,000 night movements.
+Royal Schiphol Group's ability to comply with applicable noise limits and rules is affected by traffic demand and other factors, such as weather and climate conditions, aircraft types and actions by air traffic control authorities that are beyond Royal Schiphol Group's control.
+In the event of a breach of certain noise limits, the Minister of Infrastructure and Water Management has discretionary authority to impose sanctions, and the power to limit the use of, or close, one or more runways or the airport itself.